-(1) Ms. Martore and Mr. Williams have fewer years of credited service under the TRP than under the SERP.
-As discussed in the description of the TRP beginning on page 28 of this Proxy Statement, participants in the TRP ceased accruing credit for additional years of service after the GRP was frozen on August 1, 2008.
-Ms. Martore and Mr. Williams continue to accrue benefits under the SERP at a reduced rate (as described in the discussion of the SERP found in the "Compensation Discussion and Analysis" section of this Proxy Statement) based on actual years of service.
-The Company does not generally provide additional pension service credit to any executive for years not actually worked.
+- (1) The TRP amount shown for Mr. Lougee includes the accumulated benefit related to his legacy Belo Corp. pension benefit.
+The present values of Mr. Lougee's accumulated TRP and legacy Belo Corp. pension benefits are \$123,751 and \$425,220, respectively. - (2) Ms. Beall, Ms. Martore and Mr. Williams each has fewer years of credited service under the TRP than under the SERP.
+As discussed in the description of the TRP beginning on page 34 of this Proxy Statement, participants in the TRP ceased accruing credit for additional years of service after the GRP was frozen on August 1, 2008.
+Ms. Beall, Ms. Martore and Mr. Williams each continued to accrue benefits under the SERP at a reduced rate (as described in the discussion of the SERP found in the "Compensation Discussion and Analysis" section of this Proxy Statement) based on actual years of service.
+The Company does not generally provide additional pension service credit to any executive for years not actually worked. - (3) The present value of Ms. Martore's accumulated SERP benefit is the lump sum benefit paid in January 2018. - (4) The present value of Mr. Williams' accumulated SERP benefit is the lump sum benefit paid in January 2018.